OkayHughes/SlackLateX/README.md

-# SlackLateX
+# SlackLaTeX
-Bot to convert LateX code in messages into
+Bot to convert LaTeX code in messages into

 ![screen]